ma-za-kpe/easygov-frontend/README.md

 ## Contact

-For questions, feedback, or collaboration, open an issue on GitHub or contact the WaziGov Team at **[insert contact email]**.
+For questions, feedback, or collaboration, open an issue on GitHub or contact the WaziGov Team at **[makpalyy@gmail.com]**.